 Gaming PCs are some of the most powerful computers on the market.
 Because of this, you’ll need to keep your system cool as it processes information.
 A cooling system is key to protecting your internal parts from overheating.
 Some cooling systems include multiple fans that are installed in the tower; others use more advanced solutions like liquid cooling.
 The size and construction of your system casing can help you determine which options are best.

-You can find a great starter system in the $400 to $600 range but bear in mind that you’ll be limited to entry-level parts, such as processors and graphic cards.
-Also note that a computer in this range would need to be upgraded in the future if you want to keep up with growing tech.
+You can find a great starter system in the $700 to $1,000 range, but bear in mind that you’ll be limited to entry-level parts, such as processors and graphic cards.
+Also, note that a computer in this range would need to be upgraded in the future if you want to keep up with growing tech.

-If you’ve got bit more cash to spend, you can get yourself off to a good start and do a bit of future-proofing with $600 to $800.
+If you’ve got a bit more cash to spend, you can get yourself off to a good start and do a bit of future-proofing with $1,000 to $1,500.
 Look for a machine that focuses on solid processing power (quad-core to six-core) and a decent graphics card.
 Pricier components, such as expandable memory and additional drives, can be added later.

-If you’re willing to spend $1,000 or more on a gaming desktop, you can get one of the most future-proof machines available.
+If you’re willing to spend $1,500 to $3,000 or more on a gaming desktop, you can get one of the most future-proof machines available.
 These gaming PCs are usually VR-ready and provide all the components needed to run the biggest and most complex games.
-They’re also likely be able to support 4K and 5K gaming.
+They will also likely be able to support 4K and 5K gaming.